El-Karto-Muesca/MCBE-Geometry-Parser/README.md

 ![Forge Logo](docs/assets/logo.png)

-<sub>This Repository is **NOT** affiliated or endorsed by Mojang AB or Microsoft Inc. Mojang and Minecraft are trademarks of Mojang AB.</sub>

 # Minecraft Bedrock Geometry Java Parser
 It's exactly what it sounds like, just a simple lightweight **library** (not a GUI app) that turns a **[Minecraft]** Bedrock `.geo.json` model into a **[Java]** `object` and make the 3D model data way easier to access without the need to parse it yourself.